rupol/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?
+      Using sessions is one way of authenticating a user.
+Sessions are stored in a database, or in memory and during a session the server remembers that a user is authenticated.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner. bcrypt is a key derivation library that hashes a password with time complexity.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?
+      To slow down attackers, bcrypt hashes the password over and over again until it takes enough time (1-2) seconds so that hackers are slowed down in their attempts to get at a users password.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?
+      JWTs are made up of a header (with claims that identify the type or token and algorithm), a payload (containing token data), and a verify signature (to make sure whatever data the server put in the token wasn't modified on the client).

 ## Minimum Viable Product